 Education & Training

-- MA & PhD with quantitative focus, University of Rochester
+- Ph.D. in Social-Personality Psychology with a quantitative focus, University of Rochester

 Research Interest Summary